Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 ## Patent Clauses in open-source Licenses

-Software licenses can mention patents, but not all do.
+Secondly, other defenses could be based on the rights granted in the provided software license.
+To make it absolutely clear, the license can state that its users receive a patent license for the covered work, this is what is called an _explicit patent clause_.
-However, these licenses can still provide assurances (in addition to patent exhaustion) in the form of an implied patent license for the user;
+However, even if such a clause is not included, the license can still provide assurances (not to be confused with patent exhaustion) in the form of an implied patent license for the user;
 Open-source licenses state that the users of the software are given several rights, and if a patent license would be required to practice these rights, such a license can be implied (as this behavior was specifically allowed by the patent holder as per the license) [3].
-Therefore, the licensee is allowed to freely use and distribute the covered work even if the open-source license does not mention patents specifically.
+Therefore, the licensee should be allowed to freely use and distribute the covered work (according to the terms of the license) even if the open-source license does not mention patents specifically.
 Examples of an _implicit patent clause_ can be seen in the MIT license [2] or in the here stronger GPLv2 license, as these do not explicitly mention that a patent license is given to the user.
 [1]

-However, the less clear the license is regarding patents, the higher the risk that the implied patent license defense is not recognized for some reason (although this should suffice for most cases in the US for instance [2][1]) or that the extent of this patent license is insufficient as there might be certain edge cases [4][1][3].
+The less clear the license is regarding patents, the higher the risk that the implied patent license defense is not recognized for some reason (although this should suffice for most cases in the US, for instance [2][1]) or that the extent of this patent license is insufficient as there might be certain edge cases [4][1][3].
 Another question is to what extent an implicit patent clause has been tested in court, as it otherwise makes the situation uncertain [1].¹
 For these reasons, some licenses provide an explicit patent clause to avoid depending on an implicit interpretation, as seen in GPLv3 and Apache.
 In these licenses, it is stated explicitly that the patent holder grants a patent license for use according to the terms of the license.²